Ghana national rugby union team: History

 After forming in 2005, the Ghana National Rugby Union Team has played in a number of competitions.
 The team was founded by a coach from Cameroon named Guy Chaley who recruited players, including coach Amuzu Salim, to play their first international match.
 Support, but not funding, from the government was gained for the national team.
 Shortly after they were played in their first African Tournament.
 This was followed by the death of Guy Chaley which stunted the success and growth of the team.
 Amuzu Salim was then able to train as a coach to train the Ghana Under 18, 15 and 12 teams.
-Notable gap year helpers include Peter Dear who helped start the school program in Accra and surrounding areas; he donated kit.
+Notable gap year helpers include Peter Dear who helped start the school program in Accra and surrounding areas; he donated kit, as well as former Swedish international player Ben Gandy.
 Since the first tournament, the team have been included in the Castel Beer Trophies which are development tournament for smaller rugby nations of Africa.
 The country reached the final of the 2009 Development Trophy in Togo.